Darius-D/Insectic/README.md

      2. The System shall provide the Team Leaders with analytics for their team
      3. The system shall provide Team members with only their analytics.
 5. The System shall archive closed tickets
-     1.The System shall only allow Department managers to close tickets
+     1. The System shall only allow Department managers to close tickets
      2. The System shall provide team members/ Team leaders the option to place ticket in pending close status
 6. The System shall allow Department managers to move team member groups around